nerdfiles/proposal-planning/readme.md

 You're paying me because you want to show good faith *and* good will here on earth.
 We're not going to dance about secularization or its opposite.

-You're not going to lecture me about your religions as a means to smuggle in Business Requirements you didn't think of until last minute.
+You're not going to lecture me about your cultural religions nor political ableisms as a means to smuggle in Business Requirements you didn't think of until last minute.
 You're not going to tell me anything I say is "simply unfair."
 You're not going to pay me (just) to solve "your" "problem", if for no other reason than that you know you need someone other than yourself to even articulate your problem.
 And you know I've been called not nothing but other than "articulate".
-You're not suspicious of "grifts" or scams, for no other reason than what we know.
+You're not suspicious of "grifts" or scams, for no other reason than what we know about how the empire of law codes capital for everything we perceive in virtual stores and otherwise[15], from cans of soup to NFTs to our personas as products.
 You're not feeling intimidated, as you have no idea what it is like to make a living in a web that is 90% inaccessible, a web where Roy Fielding's research has been jacked.
 No, someone else being informed in historical and